 Safety first.
 Search engines are focusing more on sites that use Secured Sockets Layers than those that don’t.
 This means having an SSL may improve your traffic in a very short amount of time.

 The SSL certificate encodes data from your website to the visitor.
 It greatly reduces the effectiveness of many hacking techniques and gives visitors a sense of safety.
 This is good for both search engines and people looking at your content.

 The certificate itself is usually inexpensive, and the end result may be far worth the investment.
 This is true considering how a simple “https://” prefix on your domain name can affect your online reputation.
-Luckily, the SSL is easy to install in WordPress when using plugins like Really Simple SSL.

 13. Use Meta Descriptions